mailpile/python-passcrow/docs/README.md

    an encrypted file containing the application-specific data required to regain access if a password is forgotten or hardware token lost.

-2. The "recovery key", which was used to encrypted the recovery package is split into multiple fragments, using a Secret Sharing algorithm.
+2. The "Recovery Key", which was used to encrypted the recovery package is split into multiple Fragments, using a secret sharing algorithm.

-3. One fragment is stored (cleartext) along with the Recovery Package itself.
+3. Some Fragments may be stored (cleartext) along with the Recovery Package itself, but not enough to recover the key on their own.

-4. Each of the other fragments is put in escrow with a Passcrow Helper, along with instructions on how to verify the identity of the owner.
+4. Each of the other fragments is put in escrow with a Passcrow Server, along with instructions on how to verify the identity of the owner.
    Escrow Requests themselves are partially encrypted to safeguard the identity of the user.

-5. (**Optional:** In the case of Ephemeral Recovery, a random Recovery Key is generated and that used to derive encryption keys and IDs which are in turn used to encrypt and places the Recovery Package itself in escrow on a passcrow server.
-The user then only needs the Recovery Key and server name to initiate recovery, information which can be written down and kept safe "by hand.")
+5. **Optional:** In the case of Ephemeral Recovery, a random Ephemeral Key is generated and that used to derive encryption keys and IDs which are in turn used to encrypt and place the Recovery Package itself in escrow on a Passcrow Server.
+The user then only needs the Ephemeral Key and server name to initiate recovery, information which can be written down and kept safe "by hand."

 Recovery:

-1. When recovery is initiated, the passcrow-enabled application instructs the Passcrow Helper servers to decrypt the Escrow Requests and identify the user.
+1. When recovery is initiated, the passcrow-enabled application instructs the Passcrow Servers to decrypt the Escrow Requests and identify the user.

-2. The Passcrow Helper notifies the user that recovery has been requested.
+2. **Optional:** The Passcrow Servers notify the user that recovery has been requested.

-3. The identification process results in the user receiving one or more "reset codes", which they input into the passcrow-enabled application.
-   Once the application has collected the required codes, it provides those to the Passcrow Helpers and receives the recovery key fragement(s) in return.
+3. The identification process results in the user receiving one or more "Verification Codes", which they input into the passcrow-enabled application.
+Once the application has collected the required codes, it provides those to the Passcrow Servers and receives the Recovery Key Fragment(s) in return.

 4. This allows the application to decrypt the "Recovery Package" and grant access to the locally encrypted data.

-5. (**Optional:** For Ephemeral Recovery, this process runs twice, first to recover the "Recovery Package" and then again to recover the secrets.)
+5. **Optional:** For Ephemeral Recovery, this process runs twice, first to recover the "Recovery Package" and then again to recover the secrets.

 This process provides the following guarantees: